matthew-ia/cayo/README.md

 **Note:** `getProps()` is also generated in `cayo-runtime.js`.
 It handles parsing the props as a string, to use the props to hydrate the Cayo instance.

 #### Callback Argument
-`renderCayos()` takes one argument: `cb`, which is a callback that should return the node to mount the component to—the target node.
+The Render Hook takes one argument, a callback: `renderCayos(callback)`.
+The callback should return the node that the component should be mounted to—the target node.
 By default, the placeholder will be the target node, so the component will be mounted as child of `<div data-cayo-id="...">`.
 If you wanted to wrap it in a custom placeholder, you could do so by passing that logic via the callback.

-`cb` should be a function that matches this signature:
+The callback argument should be a function that matches this signature:
 ```js
 /**
  * Callback for renderCayos